griff4692/coms4444_flowers/README.md

 # Project 3: Flower Arrangements

 ## Citation and License
 This project belongs to Department of Computer Science, Columbia University.
-It may be used for educational purposes under Creative Commons **with proper attribution and citation** for the Authors i.e TAs Griffin Adams, Naman Goyal and the Instructor - Prof. Kenneth Ross.
+It may be used for educational purposes under Creative Commons **with proper attribution and citation** for the author TAs Griffin Adams (First Author), Naman Goyal, and the Instructor - Prof. Kenneth Ross.

 ## Summary